ricefield/84words/_words/11-pure.md

 Surely God is good to Israel, / **To those who are pure in heart 25 Whom do I have in heaven but You? / And besides You there is nothing I desire on earth.**
 ---_Psa.
 73:1_

-**Blessed are the pure in heart**, for they shall see God.
+**Blessed are the pure in heart,** for they shall see God.
 ---_Matt.
 5:8_

 But **whenever their heart turns to the Lord, the veil is taken away**.
 ---_2 Cor.
 3:16_

-But I fear lest somehow, as the serpent deceived Eve by his craftiness, your thoughts would be corrupted from **the simplicity and the purity toward Christ**.
+But I fear lest somehow, as the serpent deceived Eve by his craftiness, your thoughts would be corrupted from **the simplicity and the purity toward Christ.**
 ---_2 Cor.
 11:3_

-But flee youthful lusts, and pursue righteousness, faith, love, peace with those who **call on the Lord out of a pure heart**.
+But flee youthful lusts, and pursue righteousness, faith, love, peace with those who **call on the Lord out of a pure heart.**
 ---_2 Tim.
 2:22_

 ## Footnotes

-Matt.
-5:8, note 1 **To be pure in heart is to be single in purpose, to have the single goal of accomplishing God's will for God's glory** (1 Cor.
+**To be pure in heart is to be single in purpose, to have the single goal of accomplishing God's will for God's glory** (1 Cor.
 10:31).
 This is for the kingdom of the heavens.
 Our spirit is the organ by which we receive Christ (John 1:12; 3:6), whereas our heart is the ground where Christ as the seed of life grows (13:19).
 For the kingdom of the heavens we need to be poor in spirit, empty in our spirit, that we may receive Christ.
-Also, **we need to be pure, single, in our heart that Christ may grow in us without frustration**.
+Also, **we need to be pure, single, in our heart that Christ may grow in us without frustration.**
+---_Matt.
+5:8, note 1_

-Matt.
-5:8, note 2 **If we are pure in heart in seeking God, we will see God**.
+**If we are pure in heart in seeking God, we will see God**.
 Seeing God is a reward to the pure in heart.
 This blessing is both for today and for the coming age.
+---_Matt.
+5:8, note 2_

-1Tim.
-1:5, note 3 **A pure heart is a single heart without mixture, a heart that seeks only the Lord and takes the Lord as the unique goal**…
+**A pure heart is a single heart without mixture, a heart that seeks only the Lord and takes the Lord as the unique goal…**
+---_1 Tim.
+1:5, note 3_

 ## Ministry Exceprts